DevIncept/Prerequisite-OpenCV/README.md

 **Requirments:** Basic programming, High school level maths, A webcam, Python, OpenCV

->We will be building 7 mini-projects during this course.
+>We will be building 7 projects during this course.

 &nbsp;